awsdocs/amazon-connect-admin-guide/doc_source/chat.md

       For example, for this branch you might just want to run a **Disconnect** block and end the chat\.
    +  **Customer return**: Run this branch when the customer returns and sends a message\.
 With this branch, you can route the customer to the previous agent, previous queue, or set a new working queue or agent\.

-1. In your inbound contact flow, add the [Set Disconnect Flow](set-disconnect-flow.md) block\.
+1. In your inbound flow, add the [Set Disconnect Flow](set-disconnect-flow.md) block\.
 Use it to specify that when the agent or Amazon Lex bot has disconnected from the chat and only the customer remains, the set disconnect flow should run\.

     In the following block, for example, we specified that the **Sample disconnect flow** should run\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-disconnect-flow.png)